 January 5, 2021

-You may have heard from gardeners, nursery owners or botanists that including houseplants in your interior decorating could improve your Coral Springs, FL, home’s indoor air quality.
-The Environmental Protection Agency explains that the air in most homes is two to five times more polluted than the outdoor air, so adding houseplants might seem like an easy way to solve an indoor air quality problem.
+You may have heard from gardeners, nursery owners, or botanists that including houseplants in your interior decorating could improve your Weston, FL, home’s indoor air quality.
+The Environmental Protection Agency explains that the air in most homes is two to five times more polluted than the outdoor air, so adding houseplants might seem like an easy way to solve an air purification problem.
 Before you start setting up rows of flowerpots, here’s what you need to know about the relationship between indoor plants and air quality.

 Benefits of Houseplants